 Karen Knight, M.S.L.S.
 Medical Education Librarian & Kate Joshua, M.L.I.S.
 Clinical Librarian

-What is Information Mastery?
+What is the Information Mastery Thread?

 The "Information Mastery" concept was coined by Drs.
 David Slawson and Allen Shaughnessy in 1994 to describe a system for efficiently obtaining the most relevant and valid information for clinical care from the wide array of available information sources.